vehiclesystemslab/.github/profile/README.md

 # VEHICLE Systems Lab

 **VEHICLE**
-*A research initiative focused on auditable structural tension in hybrid systems of humans, organizations, and artificial intelligence.*
+A research initiative dedicated to the auditable study of structural tension in hybrid systems of humans, organizations, and artificial intelligence.

 ## About

-VEHICLE Systems Lab is an initiative dedicated to building a new layer of structural intelligibility for the agentic era.
+VEHICLE Systems Lab is a research initiative dedicated to building a new layer of structural intelligibility for the agentic era, with a focus on tension, fragility, containment, and robustness in hybrid systems.

-Its purpose is to study, describe, and eventually model the structural tension that emerges when humans, organizations, processes, rules, and artificial intelligence operate within the same system.

 ## Mission

 To build an auditable science of structural tension in hybrid systems of humans, organizations, and artificial intelligence.